 Arrondissement 17, culture and shopping

-Arrondissement 17 is the area of Paris where lived lots of great artists such as painters and writers.
-For example Manet, Verlain, Zola, Simenon and Brel.
+Arrondissement 17 is where lots of great artists such as painters and writers lived.
+For example Manet, Verlain, Zola, Simenon, and Brel.
 When you go there, you see all the places that inspired them so much.

 Plus, the arrondissement XVII is the one where you can find lots of typical markets.
 Have you ever heard about the flowers one?
-If you go to Batignolles, you will breathe the most authentic parisian athmosphere.
+If you go to Batignolles, you will breathe the most authentic Parisian atmosphere.

-Another thing that I like is that there are lots of area where cars are not allowed to go.
-You can walk quiet though roads full of big and small boutiques, atelier, laboratories.
+Another thing that I like is that there are lots of areas where cars are not allowed to go.
+You can walk quietly though roads full of big and small boutiques, atelier, laboratories.
 If you want to have a good starting point, note down Rue de Lévis!

 Arrondissement 17, districts and metro stations